The table of contents may be found here.

 Tsherige Member upper surface on Cerro Pinon.
 35 53.476N 106 29.841W

-I counted no less than sixteen geologic sample boreholes on this exposure.
-Evidently this was of considerable interest to some geologist at some point; it has more holes in it than a major party political platform.
+Evidently this outcrop was of considerable interest to some geologist at some point; it has more holes in it than a political party platform.
+I counted no less than sixteen geologic sample boreholes on this exposure,

-Above this bed is Deer Canyon tuff, though it’s heavily mantled with soil and I had to work down the contact to find a good exposure.
+Above this bed is Deer Canyon tuff, though it’s heavily mantled with soil and I had to search along the contact to find a good exposure.
 Evidently, I was not the first: